QMonkey/monkey-vim/README.md

 #### 1.1 Remap

 ```
+s       Replace a motion/text object with clipboard content
 Y       Copy from the cursor position to the end of the line, same as y$
 U       Redo, same as Ctrl-r
 ;       Enter command line mode, same as :